- About us

 IR35 reforms for businesses: everything you need to know

-With less than six months to go until the reforms come into play, it’s time for many businesses to put IR35 back on the agenda.
-Whilst some businesses were fully prepared for the original April 2020 deadline (pushed back as a result of COVID-19), many were not.
-With this in mind, the three webinars in our recent IR35 event mini-series were designed to help businesses no matter where they were on their journey to IR35 compliance.
+With IR35 Private Sector reforms coming into play in April 2021, it’s crucial that businesses prepare themselves adequately to avoid the risks associated to IR35, whilst taking advantage of the opportunities.
+Although some businesses were fully prepared for the original April 2020 deadline (pushed back as a result of COVID-19), many were not.
+With this in mind, the three webinars in our October 2020 IR35 event series were designed to help businesses no matter where they were on their journey to IR35 compliance.
 Access the on-demand webinars below or continue reading for a summary of each event.

 Part 1: What is IR35 and how will it impact you?